 To reflect behavioral differences in departure time flexibility for various trip purposes, Conveyal Analysis allows you to specify a particular percentile of travel time for your accessibility indicator.
 Someone going to a grocery store may be satisfied with a median travel time of 30 minutes, but people traveling to work with inflexible schedules may require trips that almost always (say, 95% of the time) take less than 45 minutes, even if they cannot adjust their trip start to match transit schedules.

-Conveyal Analysis allows you to draft a transportation scenario and see the results quickly enough to evaluate new ideas during a meeting.
+Conveyal Analysis allows you to edit a transportation scenario and see the results quickly enough to evaluate new ideas during a meeting.

 For regions with transit data in the GTFS format and good OpenStreetMap coverage, you can create a network model automatically in a matter of minutes.
 Our map-based scenario editor is specifically designed for editing public transportation networks.
 It allows adding and removing routes, as well as modifying their frequencies, alignments, dwell times, and speeds.